Toshiba Satellite S series

-The Satellite S series was Toshiba Information Systems's midrange line of Satellite laptops.
+The Satellite S series was Toshiba Information Systems' midrange line of Satellite laptops.
 It was introduced in 2012, positioned above their mainstream L series but below the premium P range.
-Features included Nvidia GeForce graphics processing units, Harman Kardon speakers, optional touchscreen displays and optional backlit keyboards; it was the lowest price entry of the Satellite family to offer discrete graphics.
-Displays ranged from 14 to 17.3 inches diagonally in size, with only displays 15.6 inches diagonally or larger affording the option for full 1080p resolution initially—14-in panels were limited to 1366×768.
-The series was refreshed in 2015 to add a 4K panel option and raised the minimum screen size to 15.6 inches diagonally.
+Features included Nvidia GeForce graphics processing units, Harman Kardon speakers, optional touchscreen displays, and optional backlit keyboards; it was the lowest-priced entry of the Satellite family to offer discrete graphics.
+Displays ranged from 14 to 17.3-inches diagonally in size, with only displays 15.6-inches diagonally or larger affording the option for full 1080p resolution initially—14-in panels were limited to 1366 × 768.
+The series was refreshed in 2015 to add a 4K panel option and raise the minimum screen size to 15.6-inches diagonally.
 The first models of the S series included an optical drive bay, with an option for a Blu-ray drive.
 The bay was removed in a 2014 refresh to make the laptop slimmer but restored in the 2015 refresh.

-On its introduction, technology journalists wrote that the S series almost reached ultrabook status in terms of performance and features but fell short due to heft.
-The first entries weight a little over 5 lb; later entries reached the under-5-lb mark.
+On its introduction, technology journalists wrote that the S series almost reached ultrabook status in terms of performance and features but fell short due to its heft.
+The first entries weighed a little over 5 lb; later entries reached the under-5-lb mark.

 Toshiba discontinued the S series in 2016 along with the entire Satellite line of laptops.